openfort-xyz/opensea-walletconnect-unity-sample/README.md

-# Openfort-PlayFab Integration in Unity
+# Connect to Opensea through Wallet Connect in Unity

 ## Overview
 [PlayFab](https://playfab.com/) is a backend service provided by Microsoft for game developers, offering tools for live game management, all powered by Azure's cloud infrastructure.